 The Research Foundation is exempt from NYS and New York City (NYC) sales and use taxes.

-For travel within NYS, travelers should use the RF tax exempt certificate, "Exempt Organization Certification", to get exemption for all applicable taxes, including the NYC Hotel Room Occupancy Tax.
+For travel within NYS, travelers should use the RF tax exempt certificate, "Exempt Organization-Exempt Purchase Certificate" form, to get exemption for all applicable taxes, including the NYC Hotel Room Occupancy Tax.

 Note: A separate tax exempt certificate and letter are no longer required for NYC.
-Use the "Exempt Organization Certification" to claim all tax exemptions.
+Use the "Exempt Organization-Exempt Purchase Certificate" to claim all tax exemptions.
+Please contact Sponsored Funds at 6752 if you need this form.

 Although it is RF policy not to reimburse travelers for New York taxes, operating